Sharma117555448/Robot_Contoller-1/README.md

 ```
 sudo apt-get install libboost-all-dev
 ```
+# GMock Implementation
+Gmock have been to used to create the mocks.

+The mocks removes the dependencies of the classes under test on actual implementation of the dependent classes and make it easier to test them in isolation.

+The mock dependencies are injected at the time of unit testing.

 ## Demo
 Run the program.
 Once the velocities and headings are converged to the target then graphs will be displayed as below.
 Also, converged values will be shown in the terminal.